-(a) A comprehensive written examination in the field of study must be passed by the candidate at least one semester prior to the semester in which the thesis is submitted.
+- (a) A comprehensive written examination in the field of study must be passed by the candidate at least six months before the thesis is submitted.
 This examination will be prepared by the Department concerned, in consultation with the candidate's Studies Committee.

-(b) An oral examination, in which the candidate will be expected to defend his thesis, will be scheduled no sooner than one month after the three copies of the thesis have been submitted to the Dean.
+One re-examination only will be permitted - (b) An oral examination, in which the candidate will be expected to defend his thesis, will be scheduled no sooner than one month after the three copies of the thesis have been submitted to the Dean.
+One re-examination only will be permitted.